 I realized the coincidence yesterday.
 I borrowed Toni Tipton-Martin’s Jubilee (Recipes from Two Centuries of African American Cooking) from the library at the beginning of Black History Month.

 Now there are lots of ways that I strive to be an ally.
 But celebrating the accomplishments of Black people through food?
 So perfect.
 All this month I’m putting aside other cookbooks and using Jubilee for inspiration.
-Well, except for this next week’s reddit 52 week baking challenge.
-The intersection between Chinese New Year and African American cooking is likely an empty set.

 And the best way to start a celebration?
 A cocktail, of course.